streamich/nmsg-rpc/README.md

 on its own that we have carved it out into a standalone package.
 At only 344 lines of code (as of this writing) and no external dependencies, `nmsg-rpc` is lightweight enough for you to use in almost any project.

-Below we will take a look how `nmsg-rpc` can be used to improve communication in the following cases:
+Below we will take at the following use cases:

  - Talking with a web `Worker`
  - Talking with `<iframe>` or other windows using `.postMessage()`